ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 #### Block creation {#pow-block-creation}

 Proof-of-work is done by [miners](/developers/docs/consensus-mechanisms/pow/mining/), who compete to create new blocks full of processed transactions.
 The winner shares the new block with the rest of the network and earns some freshly minted ETH.
-The race is won by the computer which is able to solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
+The race is won by the computer which is able to solve a math puzzle fastest—this produces the cryptographic link between the current block and the block that went before.
 Solving this puzzle is the work in "proof-of-work".
-The true head of the chain is then determined byh a fork-choice rule that selects the set of blocks that have had the most work done to mine them.
+The true head of the chain is then determined by a fork-choice rule that selects the set of blocks that have had the most work done to mine them.

 #### Security {#pow-security}